Coyote killing lamb

 Non-lethal methods of predator control do not harm the predator

-and are favored by environmentalists and animal welfare advocates.
+and are favored by environmentalists, animal welfare advocates, and many producers.

 In most situations, predator control begins with a good fence.

-A fence is the first line of defense against predators.
+A fence is the first line of defense against intruders.
 However,

 predators can penetrate a fence by digging under, jumping between